garysassano/otel-adot-translation-table/README.md

 ## Purpose

-This translation table helps developers understand the relationship between OpenTelemetry components and their AWS Distro for OpenTelemetry counterparts.
+This translation table helps developers understand the relationship between OTel components and their ADOT counterparts.
 ADOT is a secure, production-ready, AWS-supported distribution of the OpenTelemetry project that includes both core and contrib components.